rahul-gharat/dronahq-docs/docs/pdf-creator-editor.md

 Fillable Templates let you upload existing PDFs with fillable form fields (such as those created in Adobe Acrobat) and populate them programmatically using DronaHQ.
 This is ideal when you want to work with standard government forms, contracts, or any pre-designed document.
 Miscellaneous settings like Zoom In, Zoom Out enhances the pdf viewing experience.

+PDFs that have **AcroForm fields** are generally considered fillable PDFs.
+[Here is an example of a fillable PDF](/documents/pdf-creator/fillable-pdf-example.pdf).

 ### Fillable PDF Working

 #### Add a Fillable PDF